 After I returned to Thetis a French flagged S/Y which was next to us left, and I relocated Thetis to a more sheltered position.
 I dropped the anchor in 7.7 m over sand and let out 45 m of chain.

-I called my “sister” Mirka whose name-day is today.
+I called my “sister” Mirka whose name-day was today.
 I also ran the genset to operate the coffee grinder for my afternoon coffee.
 By noon only two S/Y were here Sadie with a British flag and Thetis.
 Other then the wind gusting to over 30 knots it was fine.

 I finished reading on the Kindle Michael Shermer’s The Believing Brain: From Ghosts and Gods, and started Tess Gerritsen’s The Silent Girl.
 I have to conserve books on the Kindle less I run out since I cannot download any more without WiFi.